kuzzleio/kuzzle/doc/2/guides/essentials/document-metadata/index.md

 Metadata can be viewed in the document's `_kuzzle_info` field and contains the following properties:

 - `author`: The [unique identifier](/core/2/guides/essentials/user-authentication#kuzzle-user-identifier-kuidd) of the user who created the document.
+- `collection`: The name of the collection the document is in.
 - `createdAt`: Timestamp of document creation (create or replace), in epoch-milliseconds format.
+- `index`: The name of the index the document is in.
 - `updatedAt`: Timestamp of last document update in epoch-milliseconds format, or `null` if no update has been made.
 - `updater`: The [unique identifier](/core/2/guides/essentials/user-authentication#kuzzle-user-identifier-kuid) of the user that updated the document, or `null` if the document has never been updated.